-43. The MPS emphasis on Class A drugs has been criticised by some contributors to this review, who were concerned about the lack of focus on, for example, cannabis consumption and the impact of poly drug use.
+42. The MPS emphasis on Class A drugs has been criticised by some contributors to this review, who were concerned about the lack of focus on, for example, cannabis consumption and the impact of poly drug use.
 We were told by partners in the criminal justice system, such as magistrates about their concerns over increasing levels of crime being driven by cannabis use as well as crime as a result of its use.
 This is supported by the latest GLADA report.
 The MPS will need to investigate whether these performance trends are supported by crime data and develop appropriate responses where necessary.

-Recommendation 4: We recommend that the MPS facilitate a wideranging study aimed at assessing the relative harm caused by cannabis and poly drug use.
-Where necessary changes should be made to the MPS Drugs Strategy and Delivery Plan.
+Recommendation 4: We recommend that the MPS facilitate a wide-ranging study aimed at assessing the relative harm caused by cannabis and poly drug use (particularly with regards to young people) and, where necessary, changes should be made to the MPS Drugs Strategy and Delivery Plan.

-44. Recreational drug use65 was a recurring theme during our evidence hearings, not least because of the mixed views of the public about the acceptability of recreational use.
-Concerns were raised both by evidence givers and the panel that recreational use of illicit substances wasn't seen to be a priority by the MPS and certainly there are some compelling arguments to say that the harm caused by this sort of drug use is no less significant than the harm caused by problem drug use.
+43. MPS Officers indicated the need for consistency in tackling the harm caused by illegal drug use.
 Most problematic drug use starts as recreational use.
-Dealers often used the same supply lines therefore there was benefit to tackling recreational use - as one contributor put it, 'there is a blood trail leading all the way back to Columbia'.
-We endorse the approach taken by the MPS to ensuring that recreational drug use by celebrities is dealt with appropriately.
+Dealers often used the same supply lines.
+Therefore, there was benefit to tackling recreational use - as one contributor put it, 'there is a blood trail leading all the way back to Columbia'.
+Recreational drug use by celebrities reinforces and perpetuates the supply lines and gives the appearance of acceptability for this sort of drug use.
+The MPS needs to challenge this double standard.
 The message given out by the Commissioner that celebrities are not above the law in respect of drug use needs to be reiterated.
 Consideration needs to be given as to how this can be incorporated into the current strategy.

-Recommendation 5: The MPS Drugs Strategy should address the approach to recreational drug use.
+Recommendation 5: The MPS Drugs Strategy must reflect the need to address recreational drug use.